How To Advocate For Yourself At Work With Professionalism And Respect

 Self-advocacy takes self-confidence

-Why does self-advocacy matter?
+Why does self-advocacy in the workplace matter?

-Employees say that financial stress impacts their productivity and strains their mental health.
-This suggests that workplace stress is a severe problem in the United States, and change is necessary to support workers and businesses nationwide.
 Self-advocacy can help reduce stress.
-Although self-care is crucial when it comes to stress management, there are times when you may need to adjust other parts of your life, too, which is where self-advocacy at work or in other areas of life, such as in educational, social, and even familial settings, may come in.
+Although self-care is crucial when it comes to stress management, sometimes you may need to address the root causes of your stress.
+Self-advocacy at work or in other areas of your life, such as in educational, social, and even familial settings, may prove beneficial.

 Examples of self-advocacy in the workplace